KeyteqLabs/mediaflow.js/README.md

 // Upload media in Node.js
-// Requires `auth` to be called prior mf.upload(fs.createReadStream(filepath), options) .then(function(media) {
+// Requires `auth` to be called prior
+// When passing a readstream you also need to specify
+// a name of your file!
+var options = {
+    name: 'image.jpg'
+}
+mf.upload(fs.createReadStream(filepath), options)
+.then(function(media) {
   console.log('Media successfully uploaded', media)